GSA/digitalgov.gov/content/news/2024/08/2024-08-26-how-login-gov-uses-roadmapping-to-build-trust-with-its-partners-and-the-public.md

 ## The problem: providing meaningful transparency

 Public [trust](https://digital.gov/topics/trust/) is valuable, hard-earned currency for government agencies, and it’s becoming harder to earn.
-Over the last two years, trust in the federal government dropped 12 percentage points — from 35% in 2022 down to 23% in 2024.
-Trust is especially important when it comes to online services because people are being asked to supply sensitive information digitally to receive benefits and assistance.
+Over the last two years, trust in the federal government dropped 12 percentage points — from 35% in 2022 down to 23% in 2024. <sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup> Trust is especially important when it comes to online services because people are being asked to supply sensitive information digitally to receive benefits and assistance.

 At Login.gov, we serve the public by giving them a way to securely and seamlessly access government websites.
 By working with agency partners that choose to use Login.gov as the “front door” into their systems, we help them reduce the overhead costs of managing an identity solution while they focus on their core mission.